adnanakhlasofficial/bpl-dream-11/README.md

 - Flexible Management: Easily add or remove players from your lineup.
 - User-Friendly Interface: Intuitive design for a smooth browsing and selection experience.
 - Comprehensive Data: In-depth information on all Bangladesh Premier League players.
+- Enhanced Session Continuity: Last session is saved in local storage, allowing users to seamlessly continue building their team from where they left off.
+- Newsletter Subscription Reminder: When users subscribe to the newsletter, their email address is displayed upon the next login, keeping them informed and connected.

 ## Technology Stack for BPL DREAM 11